theheking/intro-to-command-line-hpc/practical_overview/1_SettingUpOnNCIGADI.md

 ## NCI Gadi Garvan help pages
-Tim Ho and other members of the DSP Pillar team have assembled the NCI section of the [Garvan Intranet](https://intranet.gimr.garvan.org.au/spaces/DSP/pages/419005260/NCI+Gadi), which is very helpful.
+Tim Ho and other members of the DSP team have assembled the NCI section of the [Garvan Intranet](https://intranet.gimr.garvan.org.au/spaces/DSP/pages/419005260/NCI+Gadi), which is very helpful.
 For example, this section regarding the login node:

 The login node is a single point of access that is primarily designed to allow users to: